Duke-GCB/SciComp-Materials/README.md

 Credits
 -------

-With the exception of the SLURM lesson, the material is directly reused from [Software Carpentry], in part with modifications.
+With the exception of the SLURM and Python lessons, the material is directly reused from [Software Carpentry], in part with modifications.
 Most of the modifications consist of adapting the material to genomic (BED format) sample data, and of simplifying or trimming down the material.
 Some material was also added as